HLBarker/LegislativeDiversity/ExploringBillText.md

 Figure 1.
 ---------

 Map of differences in Shannon diversity across state legislatures in 2015.
 Red represents low diversity and blue is high diversity.
-It is interesting to note that differences in legislature diversity do not fall directly in line with differences in state party majorities/voting.
-For instance in the 2012 presidential elections, Arizona voted for the Republican candidate (Mitt Romney) and it also had one of the most diverse state legislatures.
-Conversely, Colorado, Minnesota and Wisconsin all voted for the Democratic candidate (President Barack Obama) yet they had some of the least diverse state legislatures.
+It is interesting to note that differences in legislature diversity do not fall directly in line with differences in state party majorities/control.
+For instance, Arizona's Congress was under Republican control and it also had one of the most diverse state legislatures.
+Conversely, Colorado, Minnesota and Oregon all had either Democrat-controlled or split legislatures in 2015, yet they had some of the least diverse state legislatures.

 <img src="ExploringBillText_files/figure-markdown_github/diverse bigram graph-1.png" style="display: block; margin: auto;" />